Maaak/rekapi/docs/upgrading.md

 }
 ````

+### `Rekapi.CSSRenderer.prototype.play` is now called `Rekapi.CSSRenderer.prototype.animateWithCSS`

+This is done to avoid confusion with `Rekapi.prototype.play` and also be more consistent with `Rekapi.CSSRenderer.prototype.canAnimateWithCSS`.

 ## `draw` is now `render`

 `Rekapi.CanvasActor` now expects a function called `render` instead of `draw`.  `draw` is no longer recognized by Rekapi.
 Both functions work identically, it is just a name change.
 The related events `beforeDraw` and `afterDraw` are now `beforeRender` and `afterRender`, respectively.